stimson06/Group4/README.md

 # Group4 - Handset Detection
+Dectect the hand gesture (Left, Right, Up or Down) and turn on the LED using the I/O pins

+## Updates
 ### Stimson
-- Dectect the hand gesture (Left, Right, Up or Down) and turn on the LED using the I/O pins
+- 19 Apr
+    - Added `Snapshot.py` for data collection
+        - NOTES: The folder will be created on the OpenMV device under the folder 'handset_dataset'.
+Once all the files are created please move it to the 'dataset' folder in the repo.
+Make sure to use the dataset numbering as discussed in the group.
+    - BUG FIX: `Snapshot.py` - updated the horizontal mirror to reflect proper direction.

 ### Ryan
 - Have understood and agreed to the project.
 Github repo is created and is added people.